Sydney's Profile

-Sydney’s population of over four million enjoys living in a dynamic, multicultural city with a balmy climate.
+Sydney’s population of four and a half million people enjoys living in a dynamic, multicultural city with a balmy climate.

 They also suffer some of the downsides of big city life, such as traffic jams, frustrations with public transport and concerns about crime.